PawelBuczek/encounter-handler-pf2e/README.md

   so if you want to test out ADMIN only endpoints you need to change user type in database
 - authentication & authorization can be done by Basic Auth (providing username and password) or by API Key (using X-API-KEY header).
 API Keys are always bound to a User and have the same authorities
-- if both API Key and Basic Auth is provided, then API Key is ignored